mesh-adaptation/docs/wiki/Running-on-HPC.md

-1. Build the image in a sandbox from the Dockerhub `singularity build --sandbox ./firedrake-parmmg docker://jwallwork/firedrake-parmmg`
+1. Build the image in a sandbox from GitHub Container Registry `singularity build --sandbox ./firedrake-parmmg docker://ghcr.io/mesh-adaptation/firedrake-parmmg:latest`

 2. Convert the sandboxed image to a Singularity container `singularity build firedrake-parmmg.sif ./firedrake-parmmg`